The 10 best checking account bonuses for February 2023

 6. Citadel Credit Union

-About: Citadel Credit Union is headquartered in Pennsylvania and has over 20 physical branches for east-coast customers.
-Online customers can bank through Citadel’s website or mobile banking platform which has over 4-stars on the App Store and Google Play.
-Citadel also has ATMs across the greater-Philadelphia area.
+About: Citadel Credit Union is headquartered in Pennsylvania and has over 20 physical branches for East Coast customers.
+Online customers can bank through Citadel’s website or mobile banking platform which has over four stars on the App Store and Google Play.
+Citadel also has ATMs across the greater Philadelphia area.

 Bonus: $300